pydoit/doit/doc/tasks.rst

 ^^^^^^^^^^^^^^^^^^^

-It is possible to create other type of actions, check `tools.InteractiveAction` as an example.
+It is possible to create other type of actions, check :ref:`tools.InteractiveAction<tools.InteractiveAction>` as an example.